1,001 Sayings and Deeds of the Prophet

 I was in the house of Aisha, the mother of the Believers.
 She said, "This revelation: 'Nay, but the Hour is their appointed time (for their full recompense); and the Hour will be more previous and most bitter.'
 (54:46) was revealed to Muhammad at Mecca while I was a playful little girl."

 Thanks, in part, to Aisha, Muhammad had a well-groomed, fragrant, shiny head of hair.

 I used to perfume Allah's Apostle with the best scent available till I saw the shine of the scent on his head and shine beard.

 While in menses, I used to comb the hair of Allah's Apostle.

-Aisha seems to have enjoyed her eight years with God’s Messenger, which makes her death bed admission that more puzzling.
-Did she regret her lost childhood and the type of life she might have had, had she married an ordinary man closer to her own age.
+Aisha seems to have enjoyed her eight years with Muhammad, which makes her death-bed admission all the more puzzling.
+Did she regret a lost childhood and the type of life she might have had, had she married a man of her generation?

 Narrated Ibn Abu Mulaika:

 Ibn 'Abbas asked permission to visit Aisha before her death, and at that time she was in a state of agony.
 She then said.
 "I am afraid that he will praise me too much."

 And then it was said to her, "He is the cousin of Allah's Apostle and one of the prominent Muslims."